ISO 27001 Certification - Everything You Need To Know

 • The approach to Audit Findings is still the same (Major Non-Conformity, Minor Non-Conformity, Opportunity for Improvement)

-#ProTip - Create a 3 year plan and schedule your Surveillance Audits in advance.
-This ensures that you are ready, prepared and you have resource aligned to support.
+#ProTip - Create a 3-year plan and schedule your Surveillance Audits in advance.
+This ensures that you are ready and prepared and you have resources aligned to support.
 The last thing you want is a mad rush the week before your Surveillance Audit.

-Before diving into the certification process, there are some preparatory steps you need to take:
+Before diving into the certification process, there are some steps you need to take to prepare:

 • Gain management buy-in: Secure support from top management and ensure they understand the benefits of certification.